cbrown5/cbrown5.github.io/_posts/2017-08-04-conservationoptimism.md

 ![](/Images/consopt-tweet-times.png)

+I think that spike on Wednesday corresponds to EJ Milner-Gulland's plenary at ICCB.

 The distribution of tweets per user is not quite as skewed as other hashtags I have analysed.
 I guess becaues there are fewer users and it is the sort of hashtag that people only post once to (thought they may RT multiple others).

 ![](/Images/consopt-number_users.png)

 ### Most popular tweets

+Here is a table of the most popular tweets.

 Handle|Tweet|# retweets
 ------|-----|----------